juliosfro/anotacoes-elipse/macro_logout_tela_inicio_ihm_weg.md

 // se o usuário estiver desconectado e a janela atual não for a tela inicial então... if classeAtual == 0 and numeroJanelaAtual <> telaInicial then
   // Chama a tela inicial
   SetData(telaInicial, "Local HMI", LW, 0, 1)
-else
 end if

 end macro_command